Our animal enclosures provide an opportunity to see some of our amazing Australian native animals close up.

 Did you know?
 Kangaroos are the largest marsupial surviving on earth today.

-On your visit you can meet our friendly macropods including Red Kangaroos, Kangaroo Island Kangaroos, Western Grey kangaroos, Common wallaroos, Tammar wallabies, Bennet wallabies, Tasmanian pademelons, Long-nose potoroos, Rufus betongs and Brush-tail betongs.
+On your visit you can meet our friendly macropods including Western Grey kangaroo, unique Red White kangaroos, Bennet wallabies, Tasmanian pademelons, Long-nose potoroos, Rufus bettongs and Brush-tail bettongs.

-And don’t forget to say hello to our resident feathered friends – Tawny Frog Mouth, Brush Stone curlew, owl, Rufus Night heron and Major Mitchell cockatoos!
+And don’t forget to say hello to our resident feathered friends – Tawny Frog Mouth, Brush Stone curlew, owl, Sulphur-Crested cockatoo and Major Mitchell cockatoos!